roman-milk/roman-milk.github.io/church-on-state.md

+===

- ****** Church on State ****** byTheTalkMan© "Holy Shit!"
+"Holy Shit!"
 Adam yelled out, squeezing over and over again.
 They felt so good!
 They were so firm.
 So soft!
 He had been missing out on the pleasures huge breasts could provide.
 He couldn't get enough as he kept squeezing, followed by rough pinches of her nipples.

  "That's it.
 You are so good at this."
 Catherine moaned out, her hands on his chest.
 She let him squeeze until he lost himself in her chest.
 Using his hands to hold herself up, she leaned forward and reached down to pull the habit, that was now bunched at her waist, past her hips and ass.
 She was able to lift her legs, one at a time, out of the habit, until she was free from it.
 She then tossed it onto the ground with the rest of her clothes, leaving her clad only in her skimpy thong.
 She knew it was time to take this to the next level, so, with a little bit of effort, she was able to pull her tits away from Adam's squeezing hands.
 She moved down the bed and pulled the sheets down, finally revealing the married man's dick to her eyes.
 Nine fat, dripping inches of married cock greeted her leering eyes.